 One PE lesson each week is held at Beach School, where the children take part in a range of activities from orienteering and cross-country to tag rugby and cricket.

-Children at the school take part in inter-school competitions, and compete as part of the 'Alnwick Small Schools' team.
+Children at the school take part in inter-school competitions, and the school has achieved the School Sports Silver Award.

 Personal, Social and Health Education (PSHE) and Relationships and Sex Education (RSE)

 Pupils will gain knowledge and understanding about Christianity and other world faiths.
 Children will be taught in a way that respects and maintains the integrity of all religions.
 As a church school we follow the Diocesan syllabus for RE (Understanding Christianity).